Charulatha Mani: Profile

-Charulatha Mani is a leading Carnatic music vocalist and has a huge fan following in India and abroad.
+Charulatha Mani is a leading Carnatic music vocalist and cine playback singer and with a huge fan following in India and abroad.
 Gifted with a rich, melodious voice, and amazing creativity she has a vast repertoire of compositions of various genres, and this has made her one of the most popular and renowned artistes of today.
 She initially trained under her mother Smt Hemalatha Mani, Veena artiste, and later trained under vidwans Sri Sandhyavananam Srinivasa Rao, and Calcutta K. S. Krishnamurthy.
 She regularly performs all over the globe, and has won several prestigious awards including the Yuva Kala Bharati from Bharat Kalachar, the Isai Kurasil from New Delhi and M S Subbulakshmi Endowment Award from Narada Gana Sabha, Chennai, Best Ragam Tanam Pallavi award from Krishna Gana Sabha.
 She is also an engineer by education.
 She holds a bachelor's degree in mechanical engineering from College of Engineering Guindy, Anna University-Chennai.
 She gave up a promising career in engineering to pursue her passion in music.